Feline liver disease at a glance:

-The liver is the largest internal organ of the body and it is responsible for a number of metabolic, functional and detoxification processes.
+The liver is the largest internal organ of the body, and it is responsible for several metabolic, functional and detoxification processes.
 It is located in the abdomen, under the diaphragm.
 The liver is the only organ in the body that is capable of regenerating itself and has an amazing functional reserve with up to 70% of the functional mass impaired before symptoms may present.
 Two blood vessels enter the liver, the hepatic portal vein contains de-oxygenated blood from the spleen, pancreas, and digestive system and the hepatic artery contains oxygen-rich blood from the lungs.

 Functions performed by the liver